mjmlab/protocols/files/allelic-exchange.md

 1. [Conjugate](conjugation.md) the plasmid from *E. coli* into *V. fischeri*
   - Plate the 10 μl conjugation spot onto LBS agar and incubate overnight at 25°C. Note: Some strain backgrounds mate better on fresh LBS plates and some mate better on older, dry LBS plates.
-  - Scrape the spot into 700 μl LBS.
+  - Scrape the spot into 700 μl LBS.
-  - Plate 50 μl of the resuspension and 10<sup>-1</sup>, 10<sup>-2</sup>, 10<sup>-3</sup> dilutions of the resuspension onto LBS-Cam plates (make sure the concentration is greater than 2.5 μg/ml to prevent background growth).
+  - Plate 50 μl of the resuspension and 10<sup>-1</sup>, 10<sup>-2</sup>, 10<sup>-3</sup> dilutions of the resuspension onto LBS-Cam plates (make sure the concentration is greater than 2.5 μg/ml to prevent background growth).
 Incubate overnight at 25°C.

 ## Isolate single recombinants